Segmentation: How do I explore a Segmentation change over time using Fixed Time Points?

 4 - LFLV – Booking Date variable set to The Last Year.
 Apply RFV to show frequency as <2 and value to show Average (Mean) Cost to be <=800

-Also create a selection to show people who have not made any Bookings in the last 12 months:
+We will also create a selection to show people who have not made any Bookings in the last 12 months.
+This group can be added to the display later when we look at the migration patterns between periods.

 Set the Reporting Points

-To determine which points in time you wish to report on, select the Reporting Points icon from the Segmentation tool bar:
+To determine which points in time you wish to report on, select the Reporting Points icon on the tool bar:

-You can adjust the options within the Reporting Points dialog that displays:
+Adjust the options within the window that displays:

 The more reporting points you set, the longer the processing time to see the results

-To create and review Time Reports using Elapsed Time Points, see:
+To create and review Time Reports using Elapsed Time Points, see Segmentation: How do explore a Segmentation change over time using Elapsed Time Points?

-For information on the use of aggregated expressions with this tool, see:
+For information on the use of aggregated expressions with this tool, see Segmentation: Using Aggregated Expressions